 ACH vs wire transfer

-ACH is cheap, reversible, and takes 1 to 3 business days.
-A wire is same-day and final but costs more.
-Use ACH for routine, low-cost payments; use a wire when the money is urgent, high-value, or going abroad.
+The difference between ACH and a wire transfer comes down to speed, cost, and finality: ACH is cheap, reversible, and takes 1 to 3 business days, while a wire settles the same business day and is final but costs more.
+Use ACH for routine payments; use a wire when the money is urgent, high-value, or going abroad.

 ACH or wire?